-Welcome to Kentishtowner (yup, all one word), north London’s award-winning daily cultural guide and monthly newsprint magazine.
-It’s one of eight London titles published by London Belongs To Me.
+Welcome to Kentishtowner (yup, all one word), north London’s award-winning and longest-running cultural guide .
+It’s one of four London titles published by London Belongs To Me.

 Established in 2010 by broadsheet writer Stephen Emms, we are a good news title (not the “local paper”) and leave the hard stuff to other titles.